keellyp/PHP-template/README.md

-# static-template
+# PHP-template
-A static-template for HTML, CSS, JS with GULP
+A dynamic template for PHP, HTML, CSS, JS with GULP